-If you find yourself in trouble on the Internet and feel unable to resolve matters, please contact one of the offices below for help as soon as possible.
+If you find yourself in trouble and feel unable to resolve matters, please contact one of the offices below for help as soon as possible.
 If your first response is wrong, it may only serve to cause more damage.
 Seek help before tackling matters recklessly.